StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Why StatisticalRethinking v4?

 Over time more and better options become available to express the material covered in Statistical Rethinking.
+The most important (in my opinion!) is the use of KeyedArrays (provided by AxisKeys.jl) for the representation of mcmc chains.

-Examples are KeyedArrays as introduced in AxisKeys.jl for the representation of mcmc chains, the recently developed ParetoSmooth.jl for PSIS related examples and the preliminary work by [SHMUMA](https://github.com/Shmuma/Dagitty.jl) on a better Dagitty.jl (vs. StructuralCausalModels.jl)
+But other examples are the recently developed [ParetoSmooth.jl](https://github.com/TuringLang/ParetoSmooth.jl) used in the PSIS related examples and the preliminary work by [SHMUMA](https://github.com/Shmuma/Dagitty.jl) on a better Dagitty.jl (vs. StructuralCausalModels.jl)

 While StatisticalRethinking v3 focused on making StatisticalRethinking.jl mcmc package independendent, StatisticalRethinking v4 is decoupled from a specific graphical package and thus enables new choices for graphics, e.g. using Makie.jl and AlgebraOfGraphics.jl.